jodygarnett/translate/example/docs/setup/index.md

 For simple python ***sphinx-build*** setup and directory structure no configuration is required.

--   To provide configuration for your project add a **`translate.yml`** to the project directory.

--   To override configuration on command line add `-config <file.yml>`before the command:

-    ``` bash
-    mkdocs_translate --config translate.yml migrate source/index.rst
-    ```

-To provide configuration for your project:
+Optional: To provide configuration for your project:

 1. Create a [translate.yml](../../translate.yml) to configure script for your project.